marcuspainter/VecLab/README.md

 Compatible with Swift 6.0.

+## Renamed to Version 1.0

+This version has been renamed from 0.2.20 to version 1.0 in anticipation of version 2.0.
+The new version 2.0 will use Swift structs of `ComplexDouble` and `ComplexDoubleArray`, replacing the existing tuple notation for complex types.
+This better follows the Swift architecture and will allow the use of a more Swift-like style.

 ## Overview

 VecLab is a Swift Package for real and complex vector operations with NumPy and MATLAB-style functions.